The Pomodoro Technique

 Experiment with the length of your pomodoros

-For most people, most of the time, the sweet spot will be in the 25-50 minute range for peak concentration with a 5-15 minute break.
+For most people, the sweet spot will be in the 25-50 minute range for peak concentration with a 5-15 minute break.
 Try mixing your intervals based on your available energy, the type of work, and how much a task makes you want to bury your head in cute puppy videos on YouTube instead.

 Get away from screens during breaks